The Bluest Eye: Plot summary

 At some point, Pecola leaves the MacTeers and returns to living with her parents.
 One day in the novel's present time, while Pecola is doing dishes at her home, a drunk Cholly finds her and rapes her.
 His motives are confusing, seemingly a combination of both love and hate.
 He leaves her to be discovered by Pauline, who does not believe Pecola's story and beats her.
 The community learns of Pecola's assault, and not long after, it is discovered that she is pregnant.
 Following the assault, a vignette depicts Pecola seeking the help of Soaphead Church, a cunning and deceptive man who pretends to be a spiritual healer.
 Pecola asks Soaphead to help her obtain blue eyes, and he tricks her into feeding a dog poisoned meat.
 When the dog dies, Pecola believes that her wish has been granted, and her mental state begins to sharply decline.

 Claudia and Frieda are the only two in the community who hope for Pecola's child to survive in the coming months.
 Consequently, they give up the money they had been saving to buy a bicycle, instead planting marigold seeds with the superstitious belief that if the flowers bloom, Pecola's baby will survive.
 The marigolds never bloom, and Pecola's child, who is born prematurely, dies.
 In the aftermath, a dialogue is presented between two sides of Pecola's deluded imagination, in which she indicates conflicting feelings about her rape by her father.
 In this internal conversation, Pecola speaks as though her wish for blue eyes has been granted, and believes that the changed behavior of those around her is due to her new eyes, rather than the news of her rape or her increasingly strange behavior.

-Claudia, as narrator a final time, describes the recent phenomenon of Pecola's insanity and suggests that Cholly, who died in a warehouse following the death of Pecola's baby, may have shown Pecola the only love he could by raping her.
+Claudia, as narrator a final time, describes the recent phenomenon of Pecola's insanity and suggests that Cholly, who died in a workhouse following the death of Pecola's baby, may have shown Pecola the only love he could by raping her.
 Claudia laments her belief that the whole community, herself included, has used Pecola as a scapegoat to make themselves feel prettier and happier.